-For rate calculations the HPF is currently using Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2006-2031 published by Australian Bureau of Statistics (abs.gov.au).
+For rate calculations the HPF is primarily using Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 2006-2031 published by Australian Bureau of Statistics (abs.gov.au).
 The base population is the Aboriginal and Torres Strait Islander estimated resident population of Australia at 30 June 2016, derived from 2016 Census counts of Aboriginal and Torres Strait Islander people, and adjusted for net undercount as measured by the Post Enumeration Survey (PES).

-New estimates and projections for the Aboriginal and Torres Strait Islander population, based on 2021 Census counts, were released on 24 July 2024, and will be used as the denominator for rate calculations in future HPF releases.
+New estimates and projections for the Aboriginal and Torres Strait Islander population, based on 2021 Census data, were released on 24 July 2024.
+As measures are progressively updated the 2021 Census based estimates and projections will be used as the denominator for rate calculations.
+Detail on populations used is specified in the footnotes to all tables.